This post was originally published in 2021

 5049 York Blvd, Los Angeles, CA 90042

-Wow, I was utterly impressed by this place.
-Who knew vegan ice cream could taste so good?
+Who knew vegan soft serve could taste so good?
 Even actress Natalie Portman raved about this place!
 Magpies Softserve was founded by two chefs: Rose, who is Korean-American and was raised in South Florida, and Warren, a San Fernando Valley native.
-The idea of opening Magpies came to them while they were on a trip in Palm Desert, longing for a good ice cream cone.
-They went to a Dairy Queen and as they were enjoying their ice creams, they thought of opening a “Chef-y Dairy Queen” type of establishment, as they state on their website.
+The idea of opening Magpies came to them while they were on a trip in sizzling Palm Desert.
+Longing for a refreshing ice cream cone, the couple went to a Dairy Queen and as they were enjoying their ice creams, a lightbulb went off.
+Why not open a “chef-y Dairy Queen” shop?

-They make everything in-house, even the toppings, and they’re constantly rotating flavors, earning them another bonus in terms of uniqueness.
+Everything at Magpies is made in-house, even the toppings, and they’re constantly rotating flavors, earning them another bonus.
 You can see the flavors of the day on their website, where everything is promptly updated.

 I got the Corn Almond flavor.
-It was super refreshing, light, and packed with so much almond flavor.
-The consistency was soft, but it felt like you were eating an ice cream, not a gelato.
-My topping was the Butterscotch Rice Krispies, which added a nice sweet crunch.
-The corn almond is made of almond milk, but if you can’t have almond milk for some reason, they also have other flavors made of oat milk!
-I’ve never seen a place with so many dairy-free choices knocking it out the park.
+It was incredibly refreshing, light, and jam-packed with almond flavor.
+The consistency was soft, but it felt like you were eating an ice cream, not a soft serve.
+My topping of choice was the Butterscotch Rice Krispies, which added a nice sweet crunch.
+The corn almond is made of almond milk, but if you can’t have almond milk for whatever reason, they have other toppings made of oat milk!
+I’ve never been to a place with so many dairy-free choices.
 On the website, they list the the type of milk they use for the flavors.

-The good thing is that they have multiple locations!
-Their pies are also worth the drive, and if you become a convert to their ice creams, they also sell full-sized pints for you to take home!
+The good thing is that Magpie has multiple locations!
+Their pies are also worth the drive, and if you become a convert to their ice creams, they also sell full-sized pints so you can enjoy them in the comfort of your home.

-Overall, Magpies was a 10/10: the richness of the flavor; the wide selection of vegan options; the fact that they also sell cakes; and that everything is made from scratch make Magpies a one-of-a-kind ice cream shop.
+Overall, Magpies was a 10/10: the invigorating flavors; the wide selection of vegan options; their extensive menu; and the fact that everything is made from scratch make Magpies a one-of-a-kind ice cream shop.

 Long Beach Creamery